![]() |

 Section 2765.335 Procedural Requirements And Right Of Appeal

-Example: An individual files a claim with a benefit year beginning date of January 10, 1993, and Company A is notified that it is the "last employer".
+EXAMPLE: An individual files a claim with a benefit year beginning January 10, 1993, and Company A is notified that it is the "last employer".
 The employer fails to file a timely request for reconsideration of this decision.
 The individual is then paid benefits for the period from January 10, 1993 through January 30, 1993.
 Company A is the chargeable employer for this period.
 The individual returns to work for Company A and earns over his weekly benefit amount for the week ending February 6, 1993.
 He is then laid off of work and files an additional claim beginning February 7, 1993.
 Company A is notified that it is the "last employer" with respect to this claim.
 Company A can file a timely request for reconsideration of this decision.
 However, this request will affect only weeks after February 6, 1993.

-e) An Application made pursuant to Section 1058 of the Act and 56 Ill.
+e) An Application made pursuant to Section 1508 of the Act and 56 Ill.
 Adm.
-Code 2725.100 regarding revision of the "Statement of Benefit Charges," which includes benefit charges which the employer believes are incorrect because it is not the chargeable employer shall be sufficient only if such Application contains a reference to and a copy of the decision which reverses the claims adjudicator and holds that the employer is not the chargeable employer.
-These same requirements must be met by an employer which is questioning payments in lieu of contributions on its "Statement of Amount Due for Benefits Paid."
+Code 2725.100 regarding revision of the Statement of Benefit Charges, that includes benefit charges the employer believes are incorrect because it is not the chargeable employer shall be sufficient only if the Application contains a reference to, and a copy of, the decision that reverses the claims adjudicator and holds that the employer is not the chargeable employer and that the employer is not subject to charges for the claim pursuant to Section 2765.336.
+These same requirements must be met by an employer that is questioning payments in lieu of contributions on its Statement of Amount Due for Benefits Paid.

-f) Unless the employer has filed a timely request for reconsideration to the decision that the claims adjudicator has found it to be the chargeable employer, pursuant to this Subpart, such employer shall not be entitled to a revision of its "Statement of Benefit Charges" under 56 Ill.
+f) Unless the employer has filed a timely request for reconsideration of the decision that the claims adjudicator has found it to be the chargeable employer, or of the decision that charges must be assessed against the employer pursuant to Section 2765.336, as the case may be, the employer shall not be entitled to a revision of its Statement of Benefit Charges under 56 Ill.
 Adm.
-Code 2725.100 nor shall it be entitled to a revision of the amounts shown on its "Statement of Amount Due for Benefits Paid" for payments in lieu of contributions.
+Code 2725.100, nor shall it be entitled to a revision of the amounts shown on its Statement of Amount Due for Benefits Paid for payments in lieu of contributions.

-Example: Employer A is notified that it is the chargeable employer with respect to a week paid to an individual in a benefit year beginning on or after January 1, 1993.
+EXAMPLE: Employer A is notified that it is the chargeable employer with respect to a claim for unemployment insurance benefits within a benefit year beginning on or after January 1, 1993.
 The employer does not request reconsideration of this decision.
-Several weeks later, this employer is served with its "Statement of Benefit Charges" for the weeks paid to this individual.
-At this time, the employer requests a revision of the "Statement" on the grounds that this individual did not perform services for it for 30 days prior to the beginning of the weeks for which it is being charged.
-This employer shall not be entitled to a revision of these charges because it failed to file a timely request for reconsideration of the initial decision that it was the chargeable employer.
+Several weeks later, this employer is served with its Statement of Benefit Charges for the weeks paid to this individual.
+At this time, the employer requests a revision of the Statement on the grounds that this individual did not perform services for it for 30 days prior to the beginning of the weeks for which it is being charged.
+The employer shall not be entitled to a revision of these charges because it failed to file a timely request for reconsideration of the initial decision that it was the chargeable employer.

 g) Appeals of decisions under this Section shall be filed with the local office where the original decision was made.